Accutane Relapse: How Often It Occurs? What Are The Options?

 However, new studies have shed light on two factors that may play a contributory role in the relapse.
 The highlights of the studies are:

-Food Habit Could Be One Of The Reasons Why You Have Accutane Relapse
+Food Habit Could Be One Of The Reasons Why One Has Accutane Relapse

 Notably, the relation between the food intake and gastric absorption of Accutane is well established.
 Put it simply, for better absorption, take it with a high-fat meal.